-There will be eight episodes for Buddy vs. Duff season two, which will premiere in March.
+There will be eight episodes for Buddy vs. Duff 2, which will premiere in March.
 The new season is starting production this week.

 I hope it’s very different from season one, which felt flimsy, like the producers were making it up as they went, and the competition parts were unbelievably sketchy, with the two bakers having the exact same numerical scores going into the finale.

 I would love to see that show: two new friends, challenging each other in friendly competition.